IMPORT

 Prerequisites

-• In Exasol, you must have the system privileges IMPORT and INSERT.
+• You must have the system privileges IMPORT and INSERT.

 • When using an error table, you must have the necessary privileges to write or insert data.